Geralt0714/BigDataProject/README.md

 	-input drawdata1.out
 	-output draw.out`
 `hfs -getmerge draw.out draw.out`
 Then use the code in `MatlabCode`.
-We provide same data in the directory
+We provide same data in the directory and the map picture in `PickupLocationMap` directory

 ## Progress Record